nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 ### 2. Which results did you achieve?
 * We made an object tracking system using the extended kalman filter and sensor fusion
-  * Our object tracking system based on sensor fusion shows better precision than an object tracking system using lidar only
+  * Our object tracking system based on sensor fusion shows better performance than an object tracking system using lidar only

 ### 3. Which part of the project was most difficult for you to complete, and why?
 * It is challenging to understand and implement the Extended Kalman Filter.
 Some mathematical knowledge are need for understanding.
 For example, linear algebra, probabilities, statistics and differential equations.
 I managed to understand the Extended Kalman Filter and implement it.